ROWAN UNIVERSITY POLICY

 Policy No: ISO:2013:01

-Issuing Authority: Senior Vice President for Information Resources and Chief Information Officer
+Issuing Authority: Senior Vice President for Information Resources and Technology and Chief Information Officer

 Responsible Officer: Director of Information Security

 Date Adopted: 07/01/2013